What does that “universal spirituality” mean and how is it expressed in the classroom?

 Spirituality, however, is not limited to circle time.
-All through the day, we’ll make reference to spiritual principles as a way of dealing with whatever comes up, whether it’s a conflict with another child, or learning how to do your best on a timed math test.
+All through the day, we’ll make reference to spiritual principles as a way of dealing with whatever comes up, whether it’s a conflict with another child, or learning how to do your best.
 We help the children learn how to look within for clarity, calmness, and an intuitive understanding of what to do.

 An Open Attitude Toward the Spiritual Side of Life Makes Things Easier

 An open attitude toward the spiritual side of life makes it easier to talk about the big questions, too, such as death, disappointment, secrets of happiness, right attitudes, and the need to strive for excellence and kindness.
 In classrooms, we have altars that display symbols from various world religions.
 The children learn that there have been many great spiritual figures through the ages, whose inspirations from God have evolved into different religious traditions.

 The altar is an active part of the classroom, and the children may add to it whatever items they, too, consider sacred, drawing on the tradition of their families or their personal inspiration.
 Contributions range from an antique rosary, to a rock, to a picture of Grandma.

 The children are encouraged to respect these symbols, but not to be intimidated by them.
 Objects move on and off the altar all the time.
 The children incorporate them in their creative work and in their play.
 It’s not uncommon to see a block structure topped with a statue of Buddha or a picture of the Virgin Mary, or maybe both together.